Shiretoko (UNESCO) Volcanic landscape home to rare wildlife

 Located on the northeastern tip of Hokkaido , the wild nature of Shiretoko was registered as a Natural Heritage site in July 2005.
 A volcanic mountain range runs down the center of the peninsula and includes the active volcano Mt.
-Iozan and the highest peak of the range—Rausu-dake—standing at a towering 1,661 meters above sea level.
+Iozan and Mt.
+Rausu, the highest peak of the range standing at 1,661 meters above sea level.
 This rugged, untamed landscape, with 100-meter tall coastal cliffsides, is occupied by numerous bird species and fish.
 Further inland you'll find hiking trails leading to lakes and volcanic plateaus home to an abundance of wildlife.

 Shiretoko is bordered by the Sea of Okhotsk to the west and the Nemuro Straits to the east.
 Volcanic activity has created numerous lakes surrounded by old-growth forest.
 Enjoy a one-hour hike around the Shiretoko Five Lakes to view the local wildlife, abundant foliage, and pristine mountain terrain.
 Birdwatchers will find rare avian species such as Blakiston's fish owls, Steller's sea eagles, and white-tailed sea eagles.
 Marine life also thrives in the area, with the abundant salmon and trout that breed in the sea off Shiretoko acting as an important food resource.

 Access the Shiretoko Nature Center by car, bus, or JR railway from Memanbetsu Airport.
-From JT Shiretoko Shari Station, take the bus bound to Shiretoko Utoro Onsen, then change to the Shari Bus, riding to Shiretoko Goko or Shiretoko Ohashi Station.
-From either of those stations, the nature center is approximately 10-minutes by foot.
+From Shiretoko-Shari Station, take the bus bound to Utoro Onsen, then change to Shari Bus, riding to Shiretoko Goko or Shiretoko Ohashi.
+From either of those stops, the nature center is approximately 10-minutes by foot.
 The entire trip takes approximately one hour.